spraakbanken/sparv-pipeline/README.md

 pipx install https://github.com/spraakbanken/sparv-pipeline/archive/latest.tar.gz
 ```

-Now you should be ready to run the Sparv pipeline!
+Now you should be ready to run the Sparv command!
 Try it by typing `sparv --help`.

-### Installation of additional software

 The Sparv Pipeline can be used together with several plugins and third-party software.
-Please check the Sparv user
+Please check the [Sparv user
-manual on [Språkbanken's homepage](https://spraakbanken.gu.se/en/tools/sparv/pipeline/installation) for more details!
+manual](https://spraakbanken.gu.se/en/tools/sparv/pipeline/installation) for more details!

+## Roadmap

+* Support for Swedish historic texts
+* Export of corpus metadata to META-SHARE format
+* Support for parallel corpora
+* Preprocessing of indata with automatic chunking
+* Export to CoNNL-U format

 ## Running tests